Epeus' epigone

 The second is Mohammad Yunus, founder of the Grameen Bank.
 He should be give the task fo setting up the Iraqi Oil trust.

-Posted by Kevin Marks at 03:14 0 comments Links to this post
+Posted by Kevin Marks at 03:14 No comments:

 Thursday, 1 May 2003